Xe/site/blog/furnal-equinox-2021-03-22.markdown

  - fe21
 ---

-# The Relaxing Surreality of VRChat Furry Conventions

 Author's Note: you may want to view this post in a GUI browser for the best experience.

 It is no secret that I am a furry.
 The main way that a lot of my friends and I meet up is at conventions.
 COVID has lead to a year without cons for my friend groups.
 It's gotten bad enough that in one server the convention coordination channel had its name changed from `#conventions` to `#cancelled`.
 These conventions are expensive (flight/hotel/badge/the dealer's den), tiring and weirdly recharging all at once.